inato/inato-anticovid/functions/README.md

 yarn shell
 ```

-It will open a firebase shell in which you can type `uploadToAlgolia()` to run the function.
+It will open a firebase shell in which you can type `refreshAlgoliaTrialIndex()` to run the function.

 ## Add a new environment variable